GRitchie1/GRitchie1/README.md

 ### Hi I'm Gregor (He/Him)
-Python Developer at TeamWeb.
+Senior Python Developer at TeamWeb.

 I have a HND in Mechatronics from City of Glasgow College.
 I enjoy writing code, building robots and other DIY projects.

-My current goal is to continue growing my skills and experience to grow into a Senior Developer.

 You can find me on [LinkedIn.](https://www.linkedin.com/in/gregorritchie/)